mckayc/task-donegeon/src/content/HelpGuide.md

     - {admin}s can **Approve** or **Reject** the claim.
 5.  **Claim Approved:**
     - The claiming {user} receives a notification that their claim was approved.
     - Their button in the {task} detail view changes to **"Complete {task}"**.
 They can now proceed with the {task}.
+Once the {task} is completed, their claim is automatically released.
 6.  **Claim Rejected:**
     - The claiming {user} receives a notification that their claim was rejected.
     - The claim is removed, and the slot becomes available again for others to claim.
 7.  **Unclaiming a {task}:** If a {user} has an **approved** claim but decides not to do the {task}, they will have an **"Unclaim"** option in the detail view.
 This will free up their slot, making the {task} available for others.
-8.  **Chronicles Logging:** Every step of this process—claiming, cancelling, approval, rejection, unclaiming, and eventual completion—is recorded in the {history} for full visibility.
+8.  **Chronicles Logging:** Every step of this process—from the initial claim request, to its approval or rejection, cancellation by the user, and unclaiming of an approved quest—is recorded in the {history} for full visibility.
 9.  **Admin Oversight:**
     - To prevent {tasks} from being locked indefinitely, an {admin} will have a **"Force Unclaim"** option on the "Manage Quests" page for any claimed {task}.
 This will remove all current claims (both pending and approved) and make the {task} available again.